 You are a computer man!
 Awesome

-People from Greece, Turkey, Egypt, Jordan, Iran get amused!
+Many whom we met in Greece, Turkey, Egypt, Jordan, and Iran got amused!
 They think he is doing a job that is above all!
 If he says software engineer, they seem to be puzzled.
 The moment he says, I am into Information and Technology of Computers, their exclamation goes looooong.
 “Ooooooh, woooooow, computer man” – Often, they call Ashrith “Computer man.”

 We love them, and they love us back.

-Until we began travelling to other countries, we didn’t know that we didn’t know many things.
-Our thoughts and opinions were limited.
-Honestly, we didn’t know the world was this beautiful.
-The world is better than what we had assumed.
+After we began travelling abroad we realized the world is better than what we had assumed.
 Earth is full of nicer people than we thought.
-We make the first move, open up, and start the conversation – but they are the ones who take it beyond – Beyond coffee, tea, a meal to a lifelong friendship and wonderful memories.
+We make the first move, open up, and start the conversation – but they are the ones who take it beyond – Beyond coffee, tea, and a meal to a lifelong friendship and wonderful memories.

 Is it easy for Indian travellers?

-Stereotyping and racism are common diseases worldwide, including ourselves.
+Stereotyping and racism are common diseases worldwide – so we, the two brown-skinned Indian travellers are no exception to it.
+But we haven’t received any major backlash yet.
 In fact, in Indian places where foreign tourists often come, cafe/shop owners prioritise foreigners over locals.
 So we face racism in my own country.
 We broaden our horizons neatly by travelling.
 Travelling doesn’t mean seeing a place – It is an experience.
-Learning to behave responsibly and respecting local cultures, handling fragile situations neatly without insulting others and getting insulted is the best take-away from travelling by ourselves.
+Learning to behave responsibly and respect local cultures, handling fragile situations neatly without insulting others and getting insulted is the best take-away from travelling by ourselves.
 We learn most when we land in the land of the unknown.
 We are there to share our cultures and not preach.